mhai97/mycard/README.md

   }

   // Initialize the database
+  // Gets the default database path for the platform.
+  // Opens the database at the given path, creating it if it doesn't exist.
   Future<Database> _initDatabase() async {
     // Get the default databases location
     String path = join(await getDatabasesPath(), 'todos_database.db');